-For the year ended December 31, 2022, SG&A expenses increased by \$22.5 million, or 23.1% as compared to the same period in 2021.
-This increase is driven by the further build out of our competencies and infrastructure to support the continuing scaling of our business and demand for Cryoport's systems and solutions, such as the two new global supply chain centers in Houston, Texas and Morris Plains, New Jersey for which grand openings were held in June 2022.
-Wages and associated employee costs increased \$10.3 million from \$39.2 million in 2021 to \$49.5 million in 2022.
-Stock compensation expense increased \$3.6 million, depreciation and amortization increased \$3.0 million, primarily due to additional fixed assets purchased or acquired in our recent business acquisitions, facility and other overhead allocations increased \$1.9 million, which includes start-up costs related to our expansions in Houston, Texas and Morris Plains, New Jersey.
-There was also an increase in integration and acquisition costs of \$1.6 million, an increase in travel and associated costs of \$1.4 million and an increase in trade shows and marketing expenses of \$0.7 million as compared to the same period in 2021.
+For the year ended December 31, 2023, SG&A expenses increased by \$26.8 million, or 22.3% as compared to the same period in 2022.
+This increase is driven by the further build out of our competencies and infrastructure to support the continuing scaling of our business and demand for Cryoport's systems and solutions and buildout of new competencies, such as IntegriCellTM platform, a standardized integrated apheresis cryopreservation and distribution solution for cell therapies for which Cryoport is currently building out two centers of excellence located in the Houston, Texas, U.S. and Liège, Belgium which are expected to be fully operational and ready for validation during the first quarter of 2024.
+Wages and associated employee costs increased \$14.2 million from \$52.8 million in 2022 to \$67.3 million in 2023.
+Integration and acquisition costs increased \$4.8 million, primarily as a result of exploring a strategic business opportunity and acquisitions, stock compensation expense increased \$2.4 million, depreciation and amortization increased \$2.4 million, primarily due to additional fixed assets purchased or acquired in our recent business acquisitions and the launch of Cryoportal[®] 2 Logistics Management Platform in May 2023 and facility and other overhead allocations increased \$2.1 million, primarily driven by our facility expansions in Houston, Texas and Morris Plains, New Jersey.

 Engineering and development expenses.
-Engineering and development expenses decreased \$1.1 million, or 6.7%, for year ended December 31, 2022, as compared to the same period in 2021.
-The decrease was primarily due to a reduction of \$3.3 million in consulting, prototype and development costs which was partially offset by \$0.8 million increase in wages and associated employee costs to add software development and engineering resources, \$0.7 million increase in facility and overhead allocations and \$0.3 million stock compensation expense.
-We continually strive to improve and expand the features of our Cryoport Express®, Cryoport ELITETM Solutions and portfolio of temperature-controlled services and products.
+Engineering and development expenses increased by \$2.3 million, or 14.7%, for the year ended December 31, 2023, as compared to the same period in 2022.
+The increase was primarily due to an increase of \$1.6 million in wages and associated employee costs to add software development and engineering resources.
+We continually strive to improve and expand the features of our Cryoport Express[®], Cryoport ELITETM Solutions and portfolio of temperature-controlled services and products.
 Our primary developments are directed towards facilitating the safe, reliable and efficient transport and storage of life science commodities through innovative and technology-based solutions.
-This includes significantly enhancing our Cryoportal® Logistics Management Platform and related technology solutions as well as developments to expand our Cryoport Express® and shipper fleet, such as the CryosphereTM shipper, a cryogenic dry-vapor shipper utilizing patent pending technology that passively stabilizes the payload through an internal gravitational sphere, thereby further mitigating transport risks.
+This includes significantly enhancing our Cryoportal[®] Logistics Management Platform and related technology solutions as well as developments to expand our Cryoport Express[®] and shipper fleet.
 In addition, engineering and development efforts are also focused on MVE Biological Solutions' portfolio of advanced cryogenic stainless-steel freezers, aluminum dewars and related ancillary equipment used in the storage and transport of life sciences commodities.
 We supplement our internal engineering and development resources with subject matter experts and consultants to enhance our capabilities and shorten development cycles.